Scholastic Art & Writing Awards

 - RSVP: No reservations required.

-Now in its 99th year, the Scholastic Art & Writing Awards is a national competition for middle and high school students.
+The Scholastic Art & Writing Awards is a national competition for middle and high school students.
 Since its inception, more than 13 million young people have participated in this program, which has given early recognition to such notables as Andy Warhol, Joyce Carol Oates, Truman Capote, Sylvia Plath, Richard Avedon, Kay Walkingstick, Steven King, Zac Posen and Lena Dunham.

 For additional information about the contest, visit www.artandwriting.org.